t-cav/GitHub-pages-deploy/README.md

 ---

 ### 2. File Structure
 The file structure is very important when deploying a site to GitHub Pages.
-Follow the exact structure above and/or play the video below to learn how to set up the folders and files.
+Follow the exact structure above in this repo or play the video below to learn how to set up the folders & files.

 ---